Dainius14/twinder/README.md

 ### Features:
 * Main Tinder functionalities without the bells and whistles
-* See people who unmatched you, who you unmatched, passed and pending recommendations
+* See people who unmatched you, people you unmatched, passed and pending recommendations
 * Multi-user support
 * Location spoofing
 * Match filtering